kwraight/streamlitTemplate/README.md

 *mainApp*: main file to run

+## Core code
+in *core* directory

+*app*: app class and basic structure

+*page*: page class and basic structure

+*stInfrastructure*: useful wrappers for streamlit functions

+## Core pages:
+in *userPages* directory

+*pageX*: Debug page _a.k.a._ "Broom Cupboard"

-## Content pages:
+## User content pages:
-in *pages* directory
+in *userPages* directory

 *page0*: example page

-*page_debug*: in-app debugging information

-*stInfrastructure*: useful wrappers for streamlit functions

 ---

 ## Adding content

-An additional file is supplied to make use of additional content (based on *usual* template image).
+See example page for template structure.
 The procedure is as follows:

-1. make a ''pages'' sub-directory
+1. make a ''userPages'' sub-directory

 2. add files to directory (use prefix: ''page_'')
-  * add letter suffix to order pages: e.g. ''page_A_first.py'' file --> ''first'' page of webApp
+  * add number suffix to order pages: e.g. _page1.py_ name will be first in sidebar selection.

 ---